paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-033-post-9-11-educational-assistance.md

 (2) the years of service as determined in regulations pursuant to subsection (j).

-**(c) Eligible Dependents.—** An individual approved to transfer an entitlement to educational assistance under this section may transfer the individual’s entitlement as follows:
+**(c) Eligible Dependents.—**

+(1) **Transfer.—** — An individual approved to transfer an entitlement to educational assistance under this section may transfer the individual’s entitlement to an eligible dependent or a combination of eligible dependents.
-(1) To the individual’s spouse.

-(2) To one or more of the individual’s children.

-(3) To a combination of the individuals referred to in paragraphs (1) and (2).
+(2) **Definition of eligible dependent.—** — For purposes of this subsection, the term “eligible dependent” has the meaning given the term “dependent” under subparagraphs (A), (I), and (D) of [section 1072(2) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1072/2&num=0&edition=prelim).

 **(d) Limitation on Months of Transfer.—** The total number of months of entitlement transferred by a individual under this section may not exceed 36 months.
 The Secretary of Defense may prescribe regulations that would limit the months of entitlement that may be transferred under this section to no less than 18 months.